plausible/docs/docs/excluding.md

 ---
-title: How to exclude internal traffic from your analytics
+title: Exclude internal traffic from your analytics
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';